Lead is a hypertension driver. The exposure that elevated your blood pressure may have been 50 years ago.

 Lanphear et al. 2018 estimated that 28% of US cardiovascular mortality, roughly 256,000 deaths per year, can be attributed to historical lead exposure.
 That is more deaths per year than US opioid overdoses.
 It is invisible because the exposure happened decades before the death, with no clinical thread connecting the two.

 The intervention for an individual already lead-burdened is the same as for any hypertension: weight, exercise, diet, sleep, alcohol reduction, and medication when needed.
-The intervention for the next generation is to remove ongoing exposure sources before they become the bone lead store of 2065.
-The dishes.
-The pipes.
-The paint.
-Test them now, while the accumulation is still interruptible.
+For the next generation the job is to shut off the exposure that is still going on, before it becomes the bone lead they carry in 2065.
+That means the dishes, the pipes, and the paint.
+Test them now, while you can still stop the buildup.

 Test what your kitchen is leaching today.